vonovak/react-navigation-header-buttons/README.md

 ### `Item`

 Renders text, or icon inside a [PlatformPressable](https://reactnavigation.org/docs/elements/#platformpressable).
-Take a look at the example to see how to use it.
+Take a look at the example above to see how to use it.

 `Item` accepts: